J.T. McDaniel Official Site

 McDaniel: When these reports were written during World War II, the writers—generally the captains—were writing with the certainty that everyone who read them would know just as much about the subject as they did.
 They were written by submariners for submariners or, at the very least, other Navy men with of knowledge of the lingo.

 But when we set out to publish these reports for the general public, that was no longer the case.
 Some of the terminology might not even by all the familiar to a modern submariner, considering the huge differences in machinery and equipment between those old diesel boats and a modern nuclear submarine.
 Other terms have simply been obscured by time.
 It’s been nearly 61 years since the Japanese surrendered.
-Some I’m working from the presumption that the average reader isn’t going to know little things like Navy hull number prefixes, or the American names for Japanese aircraft, or even something as basic to submarines as the function of, and the differences between, the negative, main ballast, fuel ballast, and trim tanks.
+So I’m working from the presumption that the average reader isn’t going to know little things like Navy hull number prefixes, or the American names for Japanese aircraft, or even something as basic to submarines as the function of, and the differences between, the negative, main ballast, fuel ballast, and trim tanks.
 I suspect a lot of the people who buy these books are the children or grand-

 Thomson: Which is why you define terms like “AK” and “DD” in every volume?

 McDaniel: Exactly.
-The other factor I have to consider is that many people will buy one particular volume—say the boat the Grandpa served in—but none of the others.
+The other factor I have to consider is that many people will buy one particular volume—say the boat that Grandpa served in—but none of the others.
 The fact that taken together these books constitute a set doesn’t mean that most won’t be purchased as single volumes.
 So if I define a particular term in one book, I can’t presume that someone reading a different volume will have seen the note.
 Instead, there’s a possibility that, if I don’t repeat the definition, some poor guy is going to read a full set of patrol reports wondering just what the “marus” people keep talking about might be, or why the heck it was important to sink an “AK” but more important to sink an “AO.”

 Thomson: Anything new in your personal life?